|Anti-Christian/Satanic button taken from a pair of pants. (Photo credit: Wikipedia)|

 Most atheists are not Satanists.
+It is true that some evangelical fundamentalist Christians love to claim that atheism and Satanism are the same thing, but this is clearly more of the bigotry we have come to expect of them.
 In fact, most atheists scoff at the very image of a Satanist.
-For many, this is based on the same misconceptions about Satanists that Christians hold (e.g., that Satanists worship Satan).
-However, there are many perfectly valid reasons for atheists to reject Satanism.
+Such reactions are often based on the same misconceptions about Satanists that Christians hold (e.g., that Satanists worship Satan); however, there are valid reasons for atheists to reject Satanism.

-What should be remembered, however, is that while not all atheists are Satanists, all Satanists are atheists (Note: Like I said in the first post, I am using "Satanist" in this series to refer to one particular form of Satanism: LaVey's Church of Satan).
+What should be remembered, however, is that while not all atheists are Satanists, all Satanists are atheists (Note: Like I said in the first post in this series, I am using "Satanist" in this series to refer to one particular form of Satanism: LaVey's Church of Satan).
 Here is how the Church of Satan describes themselves:

 We were established in 1966 c.e. by Anton Szandor LaVey, who declared it the Year One, Anno Satanas, thus opening the floodgates to a revolution designed to smash the hypocrisy and unreason of organized religions and mystical philosophies.
 We stand as a formidable threat to those who would halt progress in the name of spirituality.
 We are explorers on the untrodden paths of science, human motivation and mystery—all that is most truly occult.
 Our primary goal is to clearly disseminate the philosophy created by Anton Szandor LaVey to those who have an interest in understanding the truth regarding our beliefs and practices, and to encourage individuals who embrace Satanism to utilize this tool as a means for enhancing their lives and for leaving a legacy of creativity that demonstrates to human society the potency of our diabolical perspective.Except for the part about disseminating LaVey's philosophy, this sounds a great deal like something with which many atheists can relate, anti-theism.